SlotNSlot/whitepaper/whitepaper.md

 ### 3.2 <a name="head8">Multi Platform</a> [[back to top]](#top)

 Much of online services are mobile dominant in recent days.
-SlotNSlot team is currently developing clients for both HTML5-based web and Android, and iOS will be supported soon enough.
-At the time of writing(as of July 20th 2017), there is no mobile slot games application running on Ethereum network.
-SlotNSlot team aims to develop a prototype and release the beta on Google Play Store in mid July, which will be the world first mobile slot game running on Ethereum network.
+SlotNSlot team is currently developing clients for both Web and Android, and iOS will be supported soon enough.
+At the time of writing(as of August 1st 2017), there is no mobile slot games application running on Ethereum network.
+SlotNSlot team aims to develop a prototype and release the beta on Google Play Store within August 2017, which will be the world first mobile slot game running on Ethereum network.

 For the support of mobile application, the team is developing two major solutions.
-One is to accelerate Ethereum light node synchronization and transaction(contract) deployments.
+One is the Android GETH wrapper with fast node synchronization to facilitate communication between Android native application and Ethereum network.
 The other is to control possible issues caused by unstable network connections on mobile devices.
-SlotNSlot team will do the best to resolve these issues, and you will see the results on Google Play and AppStore, soon.
+SlotNSlot team will do the best to resolve these issues, and you will see the results on SlotNSlot webpage, Google Play, and AppStore, soon.

 ![multi-platform](images/multiplatform.png)